polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Start with Federated Learning 7.1, 7.2 , 7.3 and 70% course is completed :)

 i admire and get lots of inspiration from @Bearbear and her vision for AI community is increadible, and its a great opportunity for me to learn something under her and like she is doing , i also dominating like her :)

+### Day 16:

+#### Polarbeargo

+* Still rereading lecture Introducing local and global Differential Privacy to 5.6 Varying amounts of noise - 5.8 Create a Differentially Private Query amounts.
+* Reading AI for Trading Nanodegree Program to lesson 5.8 Survivor Bias.
+* Organizing paper references from nanodegree programs into a repository start from Aftab ask me question about he want to read more papers relate to Artificial Intelligence and neural network and I know from my heart that it's time to organizing and right thing to do to help classmates for their future path.
+Share this repository to all Scholarship classmates and CS50 study group by this Friday https://github.com/Polarbeargo/The-love-I-receive-from-Udacity-reviewer-resources/blob/master/README.md.